ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 9. Run the VI and look at the **Actual Frame Rate (fps)** indicator and note the FPS displayed has lowered significantly.

 ... continue steps?

-## Other Considerations and Tips
-### Accidentally creating impossible configurations (packet timing errors)
-TODO: This generator will allow you to create impossible TDMS files.
-It does not account for serializer or data path implementations.
-Use the help section and the data sheets for the serializer you are using to determine the right interpacket delay.
-### Generating overly large files
-TODO: If you set number of frames super high it will take a very long time to iterate on configuration settings.
-It does not calculate actual fps until after the TDMS files have been generated.
-If you create a massive file you can run out of disk space and not get a valid data set.

-## TBD - DO WE NEED THESE?
-### What's some realistic numbers I can use for 1486, 1487, 1 channel?
-8 channels?
-TODO: I think this is addressed in the help section below.
-### What's the most data I can saturate the link with?
-TODO: I think this is addressed in the help section below.

 ## Create CSI-2 Packet TDMS Files VI Help